CompuTec/computec-docs/docs/wms/user-guide/transactions/goods-receipt-po/put-away.md

 You can customize a rule by setting the appropriate values in the fields, which are grouped into four sections:

-1. Items, including: Item Code, Item Code Group, Revision, UoM Group Code, UoM Code;
+1. Items, including: Item Code, Item Code Group, Revision, UoM Group Code, UoM Code
-2. Warehouse, including: Warehouse Code, SU Mandatory and ABC Class (that can be set in the UDF on the Item Master Data in SAP);
+2. Warehouse, including: Warehouse Code, SU Mandatory and ABC Class (that can be set in the UDF on the Item Master Data in SAP)
-3. Other, including: Rule name, Status, Remarks;
+3. Other, including: Rule name, Status, Remarks
-4. Target, including: Storage Category (more details: ), Sublevels, Bin location.
+4. Target, including: Storage Category (more details: ), Sublevels, Bin location

 ## Storage Category